Caves & Coves TT (Tough Tour)

 THE RIGHT BIKE?

 This route has its challenges, from steep hills to rough rocky descents (and a few sections of mild singletrack).
-While it can be done on any modern gravel bike, the ideal bike would be a hardtail MTB with front suspension.
-While you will give up some speed on the gravel roads, it would be more comfortable in the rough sections.
+It can be riden on any modern gravel bike, but a hardtail MTB with front suspension would be ideal for comfort on the rough sections.
 TIRES?
 Gravel tires 42mm or larger is recommended.
-MTB tires over 2" would be more comfortable.

 CAN'T DO THE ENTIRE ROUTE?

-No need to register, but free to take this adventurous route to create something that fits your available schedule or abilities.
-We can help if you have question.
-While it's not considered an official finish, you will be rewarded as you ride through dense forests, sparkling rivers, discovering the beauty of north Vancouver Island as you're "Pacing not Racing"
+Feel free to take the route and create your own adventure that fits your schedule or abilities.
+We can help if you have questions.
+While it's not considered an official finish, you will be rewarded with the beauty of North Vancouver Island.

 Full Route Guide (click here)